How DeckSwap Works

 Escrow

-Built for higher-value decks where transit risk matters more
+Designed for higher-value decks where transit risk matters

 Premium Escrow

-Best fit for higher-ticket decks and more delicate trust situations
+Best for higher-ticket decks or more complex trust situations

 Direct Shipping

-Lower operational cost than full escrow without sounding stripped down
+Lower cost than full escrow for cleaner deals

 Process Timeline